-PERI is currently working with local nonprofit organizations to measure the success of programs and services provided to the community.
+PERI works with local nonprofit organizations to measure the success of programs and services provided to the community.
 We walk them through the process of identifying the key points of a program or service, how to measure its success and where adjustments can be made to improve outcomes.

 West Side Catholic Center